-Yes, you can, but with some limits.
-Most insurance companies still need certain basic details to give an accurate quote, such as your zip code, car model, and driving history.
+Yes.
+Most insurance companies still need certain basic details to give an accurate quote, especially when exploring options like getting an insurance quote without a VIN, such as your zip code, car model, and driving history.
 However, you can often get sample quotes to see price ranges before you share your personal data.

 - Your car’s make, model, and year